avioconsulting/mule-groovy-testing/README.md

 What hasn't been done yet/TODOs:

+* Calling `sub-flow` elements.
+Right now if you want to invoke a subflow, you have to create a dummy `<flow>` in `src/test/resources`, import that file, and then invoke the dummy flow.
 * Adding or removing a Mule XML file currently requires re-running `mvn clean test-compile` to generate a new artifact descriptor
 * Daemon (under development) - Figure out how to keep engine/app running in the background to speed test execution.
 Probably the simplest way that could work would be to create a 'gray line' in the middle of the JUnit runner.
 If it's the background process, it would run the test method.
 If it's the front end, it would relay the command to run the test method to the backend process.
 Both sides would need to know about the test method but this is probably simpler than trying to serialize Mulesoft's objects.
 Would require some class reloading in the daemon process.
 * Deal with the style of patch with the infamous July 2019 security issue which involves a runtime patch containing other patches